UMAprotocol/optimistic-truth-bot/multi_operator/README.md

     - `executed_functions/`: Directory where generated code is saved and executed
     - See [code_runner/README.md](solvers/code_runner/README.md) for more details

+- **prompts/**: Contains all prompt templates used by the system
+  - `perplexity_prompt.py`: Prompt templates for the Perplexity solver
+  - `router_prompt.py`: Prompt templates for the Router component
+  - `overseer_prompt.py`: Prompt templates for the Overseer component
+  - `code_runner_prompt.py`: Prompt templates for the Code Runner solver

 - **router/**: Router component that decides which solver(s) to use
   - `router.py`: Implementation of the router

 - **overseer/**: Overseer component that evaluates solver responses
   - `overseer.py`: Implementation of the overseer
-  - `prompt_overseer.py`: Prompt templates for the overseer

 - **Common Files**:
   - `common.py`: Shared utilities and constants